National Collegiate Athletic Association: Formation and early years

 For several years, the NCAA was a discussion group and rules-making body, but in 1921, the first NCAA national championship was conducted: the National Collegiate Track and Field Championships.
-(Note: The Inter-Varsity Athletic Board (IVAB) in England held its first inter-varsity track and field competition in 1919.)
+(Note: The Inter-Varsity Athletics Board (IVAB) in England held its first inter-varsity track and field competition in 1919.)
 Gradually, more rules committees were formed and more championships were created, including a basketball championship in 1939.

 A series of crises brought the NCAA to a crossroads after World War II.
 The "Sanity Code" – adopted to establish guidelines for recruiting and financial aid – failed to curb abuses, and the Association needed to find more effective ways to curtail its membership.
 Postseason football games were multiplying with little control, and member schools were increasingly concerned about how the new medium of television would affect football attendance.

 The NCAA engaged in a bitter power struggle with the Amateur Athletic Union.
 The complexity of those problems and the growth in membership and championships demonstrated the need for full-time professional leadership.

 Walter Byers, previously an assistant sports information director, was named executive director in 1951.
 The Harvard Crimson described Byers as "power-mad", The New York Times said that Byers was "secretive, despotic, stubborn and ruthless", The Washington Post described him as a dictator, and others described him as a "petty tyrant".

 Byers wasted no time placing his stamp on the Association, and a national headquarters was established in Kansas City, Missouri, in 1952.
 A program to control live television of football games was approved, the annual Convention delegated enforcement powers to the Association's Council, and legislation was adopted governing postseason bowl games.